VitorSerpa/PDF_Translator/README.md

 # Curriculum Translator
-## A program that translates your curriculum from Portuguese to English
+## A program that translates your PDF from Portuguese to English
-The program generates a TXT with all PDF lines of your curriculum translated
+The program generates a TXT with all PDF lines translated